shoelace-style/webawesome/docs/docs/resources/contributing.md

 You can add additional modifiers as classes or attributes.
 For example, `.open` to expand the code by default.
 The order of these modifiers doesn't matter, but no spaces should exist between them.
+Class name modifiers are turned on by simply using their name as a class (e.g. `open` to expand the code by default), and turned off by using `no-` followed by the class name (e.g. `no-edit` to hide the edit button).

 ````md
 ```html {.example .open .no-edit}